usi-dag/JVBench-artifact/README.md

 ## Repository Overview

 - `config`: contains the environment variables used by the other commands
+- `utils`: bash utils used by the other commands
 - `Dockerfile`: the dockerfile used to build the image
 - `build.sh`: script used to build the docker image
 - `run.sh`: forwards the provided command to a docker container of the generated image (copied in the generated archive)